lizhaoliu/Prime/README.md

   1. Monte Carlo ray tracing.
   2. Photon Mapping

-Prime is able to adopt multiple processor cores to render in parallel and can be easily deployed on clusters to perform distributed rendering.
+Prime is able to adopt all processor cores to render in parallel and can be easily deployed on multiple clusters to perform distributed rendering.